CosmoStatGW/gwfast/README.md

-# GWFAST
+# gwfast
-Fisher package for GW cosmology, written in pure Python and using automatic differentiation.
+Fisher Information Matrix package for GW cosmology, written in Python and based on automatic differentiation.

 The detail of implementations and results can be found in the papers [1](<>) and [2](<>).